CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 -  Task 4: Deploy a template with the CLI.
 -  Task 5: Deploy a resource by using Azure Bicep.

-## Excercise 1: Manage Azure resources by Using ARM Templates

-In this exercise,you will learn to  manage Azure resources using ARM templates which involves defining and deploying infrastructure as code, automating resource provisioning and configuration.

 ### Task 1: Create an Azure Resource Manager template